Cycling to work

 1. Your workplace registers with a Scheme provider

-2. You choose the bike you want
+2. You choose the cycle you want

 3. Your employer pays for it